 Flax and chia seeds should be ground immediately before use.
 A kitchen coffee grinder works well.
 You must physically break down the tough seed coats, or the seeds will pass right on through you.
 The oils will oxidize quickly, so it is vital to use the ground seeds as soon as you can after preparing them.

 Start with 8 ounces of any of your favorite liquids – e.g., almond milk, coconut milk, water.
 Add a cup of leafy greens and 2-3 tablespoons of ground oilseeds or coconut/MCT oil.

 Power Up Every Smoothie for Digestion

-Starting out every day with healthy morning smoothies is a wonderful way to have nutritious liquid meals.
-If you really want to power them up, though, add in superfood powders for smoothies.
+Starting every day with healthy morning smoothies is a wonderful way to have nutritious liquid meals.
+If you want to power them up, though, add in superfood powders for smoothies.

-The five best smoothies for digestion here provide a nice foundation for nutritious meal replacements or snacks.
+The five best smoothies for digestion here provide an excellent foundation for nutritious meal replacements or snacks.
 Be sure to boost the benefits of each smoothie with a scoop of powder containing the